A Travel Guide to Dublin

 Dublin is the capital city of Ireland.
 Architecturally speaking it might not be the most stunning city.
 However, it is a city with great charm, a cozy atmosphere, friendly locals and plenty of hidden gems.
 In this guide to Dublin, you will find all the information you need to plan your next trip to Dublin.

 Note: We use affiliate links in this post.
-They are marked by an *, so you can recognize them in advance.
+They are marked by an *, so you can recognise them in advance.
 By interacting with these links, you can support us and our website at no extra cost to you!
 For more information, read our Disclaimer.

 Fun Facts